-All other bucket-level Cloud IAM roles, and all project-level Cloud IAM roles, work independently from ACLs.
+All other bucket-level IAM roles, including Legacy Object IAM roles, work independently from ACLs.
+Similarly, all project-level IAM roles work independently from ACLs.
 For example, if you give a user the Storage Object Viewer role, the ACLs remain unchanged.
-This means you can use bucket-level Cloud IAM roles to grant broad access to all objects within a bucket and use the fine-grained object ACLs to customize access to specific objects within the bucket.
+This means you can use bucket-level IAM roles to grant broad access to all objects within a bucket and use the fine-grained object ACLs to customize access to specific objects within the bucket.

-You can use Cloud IAM to grant members the permission needed to change
+You can use IAM to give principals the permission needed to

 Similarly, the following

 While IAM has many predefined roles that cover common use cases, you may wish to define your own roles which contain bundles of permissions that you specify.
 To support this, IAM offers custom roles.

 There are a number of different types of principals.
 For example, Google

 accounts and Google groups represent two general types, while

 allUsers are two specialized types.
 For a list of

 Cloud Storage supports convenience values, which are a special set of principals that can be applied specifically to your IAM bucket policies.
 You should generally avoid using convenience values in production environments, because they require granting basic roles, a practice which is discouraged in production environments.